Zuora (NYSE:ZUO) Releases Q2 2023 Earnings Guidance

+Zuora (NYSE:ZUO – Get Rating) last issued its earnings results on Wednesday, May 25th.
+The company reported ($0.21) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.14) by ($0.07).
+Zuora had a negative net margin of 29.18% and a negative return on equity of 52.39%.
+The business had revenue of $93.20 million for the quarter, compared to the consensus estimate of $92.24 million.
+During the same period in the previous year, the firm earned ($0.13) EPS.
+The company’s revenue was up 16.0% compared to the same quarter last year.
+As a group, analysts predict that Zuora will post -0.84 EPS for the current fiscal year.

-In other Zuora news, CRO Robert J. Traube sold 11,069 shares of the company’s stock in a transaction dated Friday, April 1st.
-The shares were sold at an average price of $14.63, for a total value of $161,939.47.
-Following the completion of the transaction, the executive now directly owns 39,187 shares of the company’s stock, valued at approximately $573,305.81.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, insider Sri Srinivasan sold 4,366 shares of the stock in a transaction dated Friday, April 1st.
-The stock was sold at an average price of $14.63, for a total transaction of $63,874.58.
-Following the transaction, the insider now directly owns 22,232 shares in the company, valued at approximately $325,254.16.
+In related news, CEO Tien Tzuo sold 5,000 shares of the stock in a transaction on Friday, April 1st.
+The stock was sold at an average price of $15.09, for a total value of $75,450.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CFO Todd Mcelhatton sold 9,962 shares of the stock in a transaction on Friday, April 1st.
+The shares were sold at an average price of $14.63, for a total value of $145,744.06.
+Following the completion of the transaction, the chief financial officer now directly owns 63,063 shares in the company, valued at approximately $922,611.69.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 57,206 shares of company stock valued at $830,044.
-9.08% of the stock is currently owned by corporate insiders.
+In the last three months, insiders sold 57,206 shares of company stock worth $830,044.
+9.08% of the stock is owned by insiders.

-Several hedge funds have recently modified their holdings of ZUO.
-First Trust Advisors LP lifted its position in shares of Zuora by 1,567.1% during the first quarter.
-First Trust Advisors LP now owns 2,204,905 shares of the company’s stock worth $33,029,000 after purchasing an additional 2,072,643 shares during the last quarter.
-The Manufacturers Life Insurance Company raised its stake in Zuora by 81.5% during the first quarter.
-The Manufacturers Life Insurance Company now owns 1,866,739 shares of the company’s stock worth $27,964,000 after acquiring an additional 838,243 shares during the period.
-Millennium Management LLC raised its stake in Zuora by 183.7% during the fourth quarter.
-Millennium Management LLC now owns 714,375 shares of the company’s stock worth $13,345,000 after acquiring an additional 462,538 shares during the period.
-BlackRock Inc. raised its stake in Zuora by 5.0% during the fourth quarter.
-BlackRock Inc. now owns 8,148,923 shares of the company’s stock worth $152,222,000 after acquiring an additional 389,153 shares during the period.
-Finally, JPMorgan Chase & Co. raised its stake in Zuora by 41.7% during the first quarter.
-JPMorgan Chase & Co. now owns 640,724 shares of the company’s stock worth $9,598,000 after acquiring an additional 188,563 shares during the period.
-83.85% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in ZUO.
+First Trust Advisors LP grew its stake in shares of Zuora by 1,567.1% during the first quarter.
+First Trust Advisors LP now owns 2,204,905 shares of the company’s stock valued at $33,029,000 after buying an additional 2,072,643 shares during the last quarter.
+The Manufacturers Life Insurance Company grew its stake in shares of Zuora by 81.5% during the first quarter.
+The Manufacturers Life Insurance Company now owns 1,866,739 shares of the company’s stock valued at $27,964,000 after buying an additional 838,243 shares during the last quarter.
+Millennium Management LLC grew its stake in shares of Zuora by 183.7% during the fourth quarter.
+Millennium Management LLC now owns 714,375 shares of the company’s stock valued at $13,345,000 after buying an additional 462,538 shares during the last quarter.
+BlackRock Inc. grew its stake in shares of Zuora by 5.0% during the fourth quarter.
+BlackRock Inc. now owns 8,148,923 shares of the company’s stock valued at $152,222,000 after buying an additional 389,153 shares during the last quarter.
+Finally, JPMorgan Chase & Co. grew its stake in shares of Zuora by 41.7% during the first quarter.
+JPMorgan Chase & Co. now owns 640,724 shares of the company’s stock valued at $9,598,000 after buying an additional 188,563 shares during the last quarter.
+83.85% of the stock is currently owned by hedge funds and other institutional investors.

 Zuora Company Profile (Get Rating)